 In the South Coos River, the best hatchery steelhead fishing is in the lowest five miles above the head of tidewater (located at Weyerhaeuser’s Dellwood Log Camp).
 The Big Creek Acclimation Site, also known as the “Fivemile Hole,” at milepost 5 is a good place to target adult steelhead returning to the area where they were released as smolts.
 Above milepost 6, most winter steelhead hooked will be unmarked and must be released but you can occasionally find a fin-clipped steelhead for harvest.
 Access to the South Coos River above the Dellwood Gate is by permit from Weyerhaeuser Company, and is subject to their rules.
 Anglers should call the Weyerhaeuser hotline number at 1-888-741-5403 for recorded information on access and permits.
 Fishing access permits can be obtained at Weyerhaeuser’s Dellwood office.

-Excellent steelhead fishing opportunities are available on both the East and West forks of the Millicoma River system.
+Excellent steelhead bank fishing opportunities are available on both the East and West forks of the Millicoma River system.

 On the East Fork Millicoma, bank access is available in Coos County’s Nesika Park, with several excellent fishing holes and drifts from which to choose.
 On the West Fork, public access is available at ODFW’s Millicoma Interpretive Center (MIC), about nine miles upriver from Allegany.
 Located on lands administered by the Oregon Department of Forestry, the banks at MIC and for several miles upstream provide excellent steelhead fishing opportunities.
 The ponds at MIC are used for acclimation of steelhead smolts, so adult fish are drawn back to this area.